numinix/paypal_rest_api/GOOGLE_PAY_LOGGING.md

 **Solution:**
 - Ensure container `#paypalr-googlepay-button` exists
 - Test on compatible device/browser
-- Confirm PayPal credentials and environment are configured (Google Merchant ID is not required for the PayPal REST integration)
+- Confirm PayPal credentials and environment are configured.
+If PayPal provided a Google Merchant ID, enter the 5–20 character value in the configuration so it is logged and passed to the SDK; otherwise leave it blank.

 ### Issue: Payment Fails After Sheet Opens